 I am powerless!
 I am insignificant!
 But none of this matters.

-This year, in the inner room of the house of prayer, by myself at times, in the dark of night, in Sunderland, that is currently one of the poorest cities in England, geographically and symbolically a long way from the city state of London, here is where I have spoken in the ear.
+I can recall times in the inner room of the house of prayer, by myself at times, in the dark of night, in Sunderland, that is currently one of the poorest cities in England, geographically and symbolically a long way from the city state of London, here is where I have spoken in the ear.
 When you speak in someone’s ear it’s usually in a whisper and only that person hears what is said.
 Is it possible to be more outwardly insignificant than this?

 But what makes all the difference is that, when we pray, we whisper into the ear of God Himself.
 Suddenly, because of Him, what we are doing is most significant.